 Omelets and whole wheat toast/English muffins

 Cinnamon rolls, bacon and potatoes.
-Sometimes it’s cinnamon rolls from a can and once in a while I make these homemade rolls from Money Saving Mom.
+Sometimes it’s cinnamon rolls from a can and once in a while I make homemade cinnamon rolls.

 Pancakes and sausage

 *Fruit included with each meal

 As we get later in the week, meals get even more simple!
 Our refrigerator starts to get less filled with fresh ingredients so boxed pasta is a perfect choice.
 Pair the pasta with garlic bread and a frozen veggie and we have an easy quick meal!

 Some ideas include: